 By the exercise of one’s personal choice and will, such a person can decide to turn his back on God’s way and truth already revealed to him.
 As Peter described it: “For if, after they have escaped the pollutions of the world through the knowledge of the Lord and Savior Jesus Christ, they are entangled in them [by their choice!] and overcome, the latter end is worse for them than the beginning.
 For it would have been better for them not to have known the way of righteousness, than having known it, to turn [again, by their personal choice!] from the holy commandment delivered to them.
 But it has happened to them according to the true proverb: ‘A dog returns to his own vomit,’ and, ‘a sow, having washed, to her wallowing in the mire'” (2 Peter 2:20–22).

 As Paul said in Hebrews 4:6, it would be impossible for such a person to be “renewed again to repentance.”
-They will have proven themselves incorrigible – cannot be “corrected” or made right again.
+They will have proven themselves incorrigible — cannot be “corrected” or made right again.
 They will have willfully chosen the path of wickedness.
 They will not acknowledge their sin, they will not repent, and thus they will not be forgiven.
 That is the judgment that Christ has pronounced on those who have committed the unpardonable sin — they will not be forgiven “in this age or in the age to come” (Matthew 12:32).
-[Watch for: The "Ages" of the Bible.]
+[See: What’s All the Fuss About “Aion?”]

 What about the Pharisees in Christ’s day?